Taliban surround central Afghan city of Ghazni - officials | Law-Order

 Taliban fighters have surrounded the city of Ghazni in central Afghanistan, taking over civilians' homes to fight security forces, officials said on Monday, the latest urban centre under threat from the insurgents.

-Clashes between the two sides are also continuing in the southern province of Kandahar where the Taliban traditionally have had a strong presence, locals said.
-Ghazni is on the main road between Kabul and Kandahar city.
+Peace talks between the Taliban and the government have nominally been continuing in Qatar's capital but officials say they are making little progress.
+Locals said clashes between the two sides are also continuing in the southern province of Kandahar where the Taliban traditionally have had a strong presence and where special forces had been sent to defend the province.

+Ghazni is on the main road between Kabul and Kandahar province.
 "Since the past four days, armed Taliban are attacking...Kandahar city from the western direction," said Hamidzai Lalay, a former Member of Parliament who is fighting with armed men against the Taliban in Kandahar.
 "Afghan security forces, including special forces, are fighting the Taliban and trying to push them back."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)